Course Catalog

 5 units

 Explores the French tradition of musical activism from the French Revolution to the present.
 Societal issues such as war, racism, poverty, environmental issues, globalization, and terrorism are addressed. .
-Prerequisite(s): FREN 6 or by interview with consent of instructor.
+Prerequisite(s): FREN 6 or placement by assessment, or by interview with consent of instructor.
 (General Education Code(s): TA.)

 FREN 136